MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 You can enter multiple values separated by commas.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

-> [!NOTE]
-> Please avoid using a piped Foreach-Object when adding or removing scope Locations : "Value1","Value2",..."ValueN" | Foreach-Object { Set-RetentionCompliancePolicy <PolicyId> -AddModernGroupLocation $_  }

 ```yaml
 Type: MultiValuedProperty
 Parameter Sets: Identity